Health care, religious freedom/liberty, and religious employers

 Who wins and who loses in a battle of conflicting religious freedoms and liberties?

-For decades, there has been a conflict over the use of contraception medication, devices, and procedures in the U.S. The conflict has been mainly between:
+There has been a continuing conflict over the use of contraception medication, devices, and procedures in the U.S. The conflict has been mainly between:

 - Religious employers such as religiously affiliated hospitals, educational institutions, and social service agencies, or religiously motivated owners of secular businesses like Hobby Lobby, and

 - Employees of these groups and students at these educational institutions, and